jborrel00/FOT/README.md

 ###Operation Instructions
 #####For OS X 10.7+

-This tutorial will walk you through the steps required to use the LumaSense Technolofies Luxtron FTO Lab Kit, CoolTerm application, and a Mac computer to collect accurate and precise temperature data for various applications.
+This tutorial will walk you through the steps required to use the LumaSense Technolofies Luxtron FOT Lab Kit, CoolTerm application, and a Mac computer to collect accurate and precise temperature data for various applications.

 The tutorial will deal with the software and hardware prerequisites, equipment unpacking and setup, operation of the CoolTerm software, and the logging of data to a text file that can be subsequently accessed through a number of software platforms.
 ---